 First phase (2016-2017) began with an online questionnaire with more than 8000 answers.
 After that, there were eight regional topical conferences with more than 1000 participants and multiple consultation events implemented by third parties.

 Second phase (2017-2018) involved the organisation of seven working groups, with experts from the civil society and from the public administration, with the following priority themes: the teaching career; equity; professionalization of educational management; vocational and technical education; higher education; early childhood education and care; assessment of school students and university students.
 Simultaneously, consultation events were implemented by third parties.

 Third phase (2018 -2020) launched the preliminary results for public debate.
 Simultaneously, the Presidential Administration coordinated a project funded under the EU Structural Reform Support Programme (SRSP), whereby four policy briefs were developed in cooperation with the Organisation for Economic Co-operation and Development (OECD), with the following themes: (1) the teaching career, (2) educational management, (3) equity, (4) early childhood education and care.
 Also, in this phase, the operationalisation of the project was included as a commitment in the National Country Defence Strategy for the period 2020-2024.

-Completion of the project (2021) involved integrating the feedback and updating the report with recent developments, including the lessons learned in the context of the COVID-19 pandemic.
-At the same time, a part of the project provisions was included in the National Recovery and Resilience Plan (NRRP).
+Phase 4 (2021) involved integrating the feedback and an update of the project report taking in light of recent developments, including lessons learned in the COVID-19 pandemic context.
+Moreover, some of the provisions of the project were included in the national recovery and resilience plan.